jetyamato/patbook/README.md

-# Part 3
+# Part 4

-This commit corresponds to Part 2 of the tutorial from the book.
+This commit corresponds to Part 3 of the tutorial from the book.

-- Setup the initial controller classes
+- Setup the template rendering using Twig
-- Setup routing using FastRoute
+- Setup the dependency injection using Auryn
-- Define routes file